Bantry, Co. Cork

 At the 1901 census the population of the Union was 13,457 including 8 officials and 88 inmates in the workhouse.

-In August 1920, the workhouse was taken over to accommodate over 400 British military personnel.
+In August 1920, the workhouse was closed and occupied over 400 British military personnel.

 The workhouse buildings no longer exist and the reconstructed Bantry General Hospital opened on the site in 1959.